csfeeser/k8s/hnc_demo.md

 # Hierarchical Namespaces Demo

-In this demo, we'll walk through the process of setting up **Hierarchical Namespaces** in Kubernetes, organizing namespaces into parent-child relationships, and applying **NetworkPolicies** across those namespaces.
-You'll learn how to:
+Let's see what it takes to set up **Hierarchical Namespaces** in Kubernetes, organizing namespaces into parent-child relationships, and applying **NetworkPolicies** across those namespaces.
+This is what we're going to accomplish in this demo:

 1. Install the **Hierarchical Namespace Controller (HNC)**.
 2. Create a parent namespace and child namespaces.
 3. Apply a **NetworkPolicy** in the parent namespace.